sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 * Generate mean image after motion correction
 * Remove intermidiate files

-Next steps are to generate a constrast-agnostic soft segmentation:
+Next steps are to generate a contrast-agnostic soft segmentation:
 - creates spinal cord segmentation (if it doesn't exist yet)
 - creates a mask around the T2 spinal cord
 - co-register all contrasts to the T2 spinal cord